Jonita Gandhi

-Jonita Gandhi (born October 23, 1989), credited mononymously as Jonita, is a Canadian singer known for her work in the Indian film and music industries.
-Since 2024, she has performed as a solo pop artist by releasing her debut Independent EP single Love Like That.
+Jonita Gandhi (born 23 October 1989), credited mononymously as Jonita, is a Canadian singer known for her work in the Indian film and music industries.
+Since 2024, she has performed as a solo pop artist by releasing her debut independent EP Love Like That.

 She has recorded songs predominantly in Hindi, Urdu, Tamil, Telugu languages with few in Punjabi, Marathi, Gujarati, Bengali.
 Some of her most acclaimed songs include "The Breakup Song", "Mental Manadhil".
 She is also well known for her YouTube presence.
 Her singing debut started through Chennai Express in 2013.

 Personal life

 Gandhi was born in a Punjabi family from Delhi.
 Her family emigrated to Brampton, Canada when she was nine months old, where she was raised; she attended Turner Fenton Secondary School.
 Her family later settled in Mississauga.

 Gandhi attended the Ivey Business School of the University of Western Ontario where she completed her degrees in health science and business in 2012.
 She has had formal training in Western and Hindustani classical singing.